Here are 5 tips for your newborn photos.

 Avoid the super busy and complicated outfits.
 Keep it simple, make sure the outfits you’ve picked out are comfortable.
 One of my personal favorites is a simple white or neutral colors onesie.
 It’s even cuter when the baby is showing off all those precious leg rolls too!

-3) Make sure you have a space ready with lots of natural light
+3) Make sure you have a space ready with lots of natural light (preferably the nursery)

 This is key.
 Working with natural light is always my preference, as opposed to artificial light.
 If the nursery has a window with lots of light coming in, that will be where we focus.
 No worries if not, we will find another spot in your home with natural light coming in.